-- 4.1 The statutory duty for making arrangements for supporting pupils at school with medical conditions rests with the governing body.
-The governing body have delegated the implementation of this policy to the staff below, however, the governing body remains legally responsible and accountable for fulfilling our statutory duty. - 4.2 The overall responsibility for the implementation of this policy is given to Stewart James, Executive Headteacher.
-They will also be responsible for ensuring that sufficient staff are suitably trained and will ensure cover arrangements in cases of staff absences or staff turnover to ensure that someone is always available and on-site with an appropriate level of training. - 4.3 Jon Hughes, Head of School, will be responsible for briefing supply teachers, preparing risk assessments for offsite visits and other school activities outside of the normal timetable and for the monitoring of individual healthcare plans. - 4.4 Sophie Shannon, SENCO, will be responsible in conjunction with parents/carers, for drawing up, implementing and keeping under review the individual healthcare plan for each pupil and making sure relevant staff are aware of these plans.
+4.1 The statutory duty for making arrangements for supporting pupils at school with medical conditions rests with the governing body.
+The governing body have delegated the implementation of this policy to the staff below, however, the governing body remains legally responsible and accountable for fulfilling our statutory duty.

+4.2 The overall responsibility for the implementation of this policy is given to the SENDCo.
+They will also be responsible for ensuring that sufficient staff are suitably trained and will ensure cover arrangements in cases of staff absences or staff turnover to ensure that someone is always available and on-site with an appropriate level of training.

+4.3 Head of Schools will be responsible for briefing supply teachers, preparing risk assessments for offsite visits and other school activities outside of the normal timetable and for the monitoring of individual healthcare plans.

+4.4 The SENDCo will be responsible in conjunction with parents/carers, for drawing up, implementing and keeping under review the individual healthcare plan for each pupil and making sure relevant staff are aware of these plans.